Kakuriyo no Yadomeshi Overall Review [Spoiler Free Edition]

 As I mentioned earlier, it is the characters that makes Kakuriyo such an amazing series, because it’s their stories, their personalities is what keeps me coming back for more.
 I love how the characters all had their flaws, had depth and we actually had the chance to see many of them grow (except for that one guy who is a scum through and through).
 Better yet, we it was so nice to see even with plenty of male characters form actual friendships with Aoi without them developing any romantic interest in her!
 I also love how the characters all have to come together in order to overcome the difficult challenges they must face.
 It’s not something anyone can do on their own, not even the heroine herself.

 The only reason this isn’t getting a perfect score is because of one major factor: According to the novel readers, the anime watered down several important developments, or elected to leave out important scenes altogether.
-Much like the story, this also affects some of characters because at times, because it is important to see (especially when romantic development is involed) of how much their feelings have grown or changed over the course of the series.
-Unfortunately it was Aoi’s character who suffered the most from it because they didn’t do her justice in properly conveying how significantly feelings has grown.
-They absolutely had the content to dig deeper, but they didn’t.
+Much like the story, this also affects some of characters because at times, because it is important to see (especially when romantic development is involved) of how much their feelings have grown or changed over the course of the series.
+Unfortunately it was Aoi’s character who suffered the most from it because they didn’t do her justice in properly conveying how significantly her feelings had grown.
+They absolutely had the content to dig deeper, so it’s a shame they didn’t.

 This is precisely why many fans strongly recommend to read the books.
 It’s the books really dig into the depths of the characters, where the anime didn’t exactly do them all justice, or worse, left out important details.
 The only reason I understand what they mean is only because I have been fortunate enough to get a glimpse of just how rich the novel’s contents are through Fan Translations that have recently picked up the series (*only up to Chapter 3 so far).
 So if you can’t read Japanese, unfortunately you will have to be patient, and hope it will be localized in the West some day.

 It is an understatement to say, the fandom as whole would probably agree this show probably would be a lot more popular if they had the budget to maintain a consistent animation quality and style.
-Kakuriyo’s animation had a lot of ups and downs, and questionable timing in change of art-styles.
-What’s more is that there were certainly scenes I have wished had a better overall presentations, which is a shame considering they have shown some great potential and quality in some of the more epic scenes.
-At least they always made the food look good!
+By no means did it suck, but Kakuriyo’s animation had a lot of ups and downs, mainly with its questionable timing in change of art-styles.
+What’s more is that there were certainly scenes I have wished had a better overall presentations, which is a shame considering they have shown some great potential and quality in some of the more epic scenes, leaving more to be desired.
+On the plus side, at least the food and the backgrounds were always mesmerizing to look at!

 Original Soundtrack: 10/10